Tommy Cross: Playing career

 Having concluded his contract with the Panthers, and opting to continue his tenure with the return of the Springfield Thunderbirds for the 2021–22 season, Cross was signed by new NHL parent affiliate, the St. Louis Blues, on a one-year, two-way contract on July 31, 2021.
 Cross as captain of the Thunderbirds, was an integral part of the blueline, collecting 8 goals and 29 points in 67 regular season games.
 He led the club in the post-season to the Calder Cup finals, contributing with 11 points in 18 contests.

 On June 26, 2022, Cross opted to continue his tenure with the Thunderbirds, signing a one-year AHL contract.
+In the 2022–23 season, Cross was limited to just 18 regular season appearances, registering 4 assists.
+After being swept by the Hartford Wolfpack on April 21, 2023, Cross announced his retirement from professional hockey citing injuries.